r-lyeh-archived/moon9/src/moon9/os/dll/README.md

-## Moon9 framework: dll library
+## moon9::dll
-- A dynamic library loader/caller.
+- A dynamic library to load/call other libraries.
 - No dependencies.
 - MIT licensed.